jackjazb/jackjazb.github.io/docs/_posts/2025-03-24-self-hosting-music.md

 ![feishin](/assets/img/posts/self-hosted-music/feishin.webp)
 *Feishin, looking fantastic*

 It's not a great time to be a streaming user.
 Fees are increasing, advertising is creeping into paid services and quality of service is stagnant or going backwards.
+The more compressed streaming services can make content without the average user noticing, the lower their bandwidth and storage costs will be.
+I'm not an overly fussy listener, but there's a flatness to Spotify that starts to tire out my ears after a couple of hours of listening, something which I really don't miss with my self hosted collection.

 I've collected records for years and have always had music files kicking around, but Jellyfin, Picard and Tailscale were the key bits of tech that make this setup viable, and have allowed it to actual displace Spotify for a decent chunk of my listening.
 I still love the ability to discover new artists and genres that streamers offer, something that's tough to beat with a self hosted library - but for listening to my favourite albums, I'm never going back.